-- 5 Prev - Prevent all forms of violence against children. - (6) - Safeguard the rights of children who have been recruited, used by or associated with armed and criminal groups, or who have been accused of national security-related offenses. - (7) - Eliminate arbitrary and unlawful detention and restrict the deprivation of children's liberty to exceptional circumstances.
+- Prevent all forms of violence against children. - Safeguard the rights of children who have been recruited, used by or associated with armed, violent extremist and other criminal groups, or who have been accused of national security-related offenses. - Eliminate arbitrary and unlawful detention and restrict the deprivation of children's liberty to exceptional circumstances.